-Reviews Activity Weightage I Application of Engineering knowledge in industries, ability to comprehend the functioning of the Organization/ Departments.
-40% II Importance of Resource Management, Environment and Sustainability.
-Demonstration and Presentation of Internship work with Report Submission 60%
+Reviews Activity Weightag I Application of Engineering knowledge in industries, ability to comprehend the functioning of the Organization/ Departments.
+40% Importance of Resource Management, Environment and Sustainability 60%

 Scheme for Semester End Evaluation (SEE):

 The SEE examination shall be conducted by an external examiner (domain expert) and an internal examiner.
 Evaluation shall be done in batches, not exceeding 6 students per batch.